-Many professionals are choosing to come to the office to connect with teammates and collaborate on major projects in-person.
-Others are using the office for deep focus work, or training sessions.
+Many professionals choose to come to the office to connect with teammates and collaborate on major projects in person.
+Others use the office for deep work, or individual training sessions.

 What used to be the north star of workplace real estate planning has now taken the backseat.
 Overall headcount is still important but no longer your number #1 metric.
 This is replaced by the need for a true understanding of your workplace utilization.

 So how can workplace experience teams and real estate planners adjust their strategies, design and operate for their own future growth?
 And how can they gain insight into true understanding?
 Let’s explore.

 True understanding refers to how many people are in a physical work space at any given moment.
 It is inclusive of active occupancy, people count and passive occupancy.

 - Active Occupancy: the state of a space when it is occupied by a human